shiftkey/blog/_posts/2013-05-04-custom-server-headers-are-bad-for-your-health.md

  - X-AspNet-Version (from ASP.NET)
  - X-AspNetMvc-Version (from ASP.NET MVC)

 Why?
-Because sending these headers in your response exposes information about your server to clients (including bad guys)
+Because sending these headers in your response exposes information about your server to clients (including the bad guys).

-## NuGet all my pain away
+## NuGet all the pain away

-So I was going to write a NuGet package to solve this problem but I was then pointed to this package from David Duffett - [Dinheiro.RemoveUnnecessaryHeaders](https://github.com/davidduffett/Dinheiro/tree/master/Dinheiro.RemoveUnnecessaryHeaders),=.
+So I was going to write a NuGet package to solve this problem but I was then pointed to this package from David Duffett - [Dinheiro.RemoveUnnecessaryHeaders](https://github.com/davidduffett/Dinheiro/tree/master/Dinheiro.RemoveUnnecessaryHeaders).
+Thanks for saving me the time, David!

+So go grab it from NuGet:

+    PM> Install-Package Dinheiro.RemoveUnnecessaryHeaders

-You can do this by hand if you want, so I'll describe the package behaviour here to help understand what's going on:
+You can do this by hand if you want - in fact, I'll explain the package behaviour here.

 First, it applies a config transform to remove the `X-Powered-By` and `X-AspNet-Version` headers: